cjbramble/exercises/README.md

 ## Work in progress:

 The most mature solutions are in Python.
-I'll add mroe solutions and improve upon earlier ones as time permits.
+I'll add more solutions and improve upon earlier ones as time permits.